johnwcowan/r7rs-work/StructuresCowan.md

 equivalent to a C object) and a Scheme object.
 Conversion is done all at once using a
 *schema*, which is an S-expression that specifies the mapping.
+If the schema specifies C unions, it is also necessary to specify a list of tags (symbols) representing which member of every union is to be used.

 ## Issues